gaebar/techBridge/src/main/java/com/example/README.md

 - `src/`: Inside this directory, you'll find the source files for each assignment.
 Each one is contained within its own separate folder to maintain a clean and organized structure.
 - `README.md`: This file provides a comprehensive overview of what the repository contains and showcases.
-- `CONTRIBUTING.md`: If you are open to collaboration, this file will contain guidelines for how others can contribute to your repository.

 ## Getting Started